aragos/tichu-tournament/docs/api.md

   Required.
 * `no_pairs`: Integer.
 The number of pairs (teams) to play in this tournament.
 Must be greater than 0.
 Required.
+  If `no_pairs` is different from the current setting of the tournament, the `pair_ids` associated with individual pairs are invalidated and new ones are recomputed.
+Otherwise the `pair_ids` stay the same even if `no_boards` or `name` is changed.
 * `no_boards`: Integer.
 The number of boards (hands) to be played.
 Must be greater than 0.
   Required.
 * `players`: List of objects.
 More information about the players.
 There should be at most